 Richard Charnin disputes the House Select Committee on Assassination’s views of witness death calculations in his “A closer look at the HSCA list of 21 deaths”.
 Yet due to the unknown size of the crime scene witness pool the HSCA offered their best approximation and no verifiable accounting of all those present at the crime was offered by officials or conspiracy advocates.
 Thus, all data emerges from an incomplete witness list, Charnin can only offer his best approximation as well and he does not use context regarding his list of witnesses.
-All the witnesses in the Commission investigation were not present at a crime scene, nor were directly involved in the all case elements.
-Most were not privy to the information a handful of officials possessed.
-Many testifying were experts, consultants, legal advisers, and character witnesses.
-A majority of them had no verifiable direct associations to the assassination itself.
-Their deaths are not suspicious and should not be included in Charnin’s calculations if contextual accuracy is the goal.
+All the witnesses in the Commission investigation were not present at a crime scene, nor were directly involved in all the case elements.
+Most were not privy to the information a handful of officials possessed and many testifying were experts, consultants, legal advisers, and character witnesses.
+A majority of them had no verifiable direct associations to the assassination itself and their deaths are not suspicious and should not be included in Charnin’s calculations if contextual accuracy is the goal.

 According to Charnin, “Officially from 1964-78, there were 78 ruled unnatural deaths: 34 homicides, 24 accidents, 16 suicides, 4 unknown.
 Of the other 44 suspicious ‘natural’ deaths, 25 were heart attacks; six were cancers, and 13 other causes.
 Actually, there were 90-100 homicides.
 But let’s assume the official numbers.”vi It is kind of Charnin to “assume” the verified numbers, since without them he has no reliable basis for his contentions.
-The latest group of natural deaths Charnin finds suspicious do not support his claims.
-He assumes they were suspicious and this does not offer verifiable proof.
+The latest group of natural deaths Charnin finds suspicious do not support his claims because he assumes they were suspicious and this does not offer verifiable proof.
 How many induced cases of cancer and heart attack are we to believe without substantial evidence?
-In my view we can reasonably now subtract dozens of people from the various totals claimed.
-His further claims of many undetected homicides additionally require sufficient evidence to be compelling.
-Without such evidence these are probabilities built on partial speculation without full context.
+In my view, we can reasonably now subtract dozens of people from the various totals claimed and his further claims of many undetected homicides additionally require sufficient evidence to be compelling.
+Without such evidence, these are probabilities built on partial speculation without full context.

 Charnin then seeks relevance in comparing a high crime area with his inflated number of deaths to correlate further possible suspicious activity.
 Yet since his witness list is incomplete and assumes suspicion without evidence, this correlation is not reasoned inquiry.
-Charnin seeks to increase the number without thought to the context of specific witness inclusion.
-He does not just attribute what are proven to be homicides but favors what he assumes were murders despite the case file.
+Charnin seeks to increase the number without thought to the context of specific witness inclusion and he does not just attribute what are proven to be homicides but favors what he assumes were murders despite the case file.
 In the actual list of twenty-one deaths in the HSCA files Charnin offers, less than ten murders were noted.
 Among these no vital witnesses, nor directly connected individuals are listed.
 Thus why are varied and unimportant people killed and for what reason would feasible conspirators risk everything to kill peripheral witnesses?
 People can be discredited or easily intimidated and repeated murders are not often necessary, nor in this case proven.

 To qualify as a viable death in connection to the Kennedy assassination requires a higher standard than some have prior utilized.
 Richard Charnin offers no significant evidence of many deaths being part of an improbable large plot of witness suppression.
 Indeed officials repeatedly suppressed information, yet in my view an expansive clandestine murder campaign was not among their proven methods.
-Without substantial evidence there is no reason to assume they did undertake such an operation.
-We can only prove what most evidence reliably confirms, not what probabilities based upon speculation may suggest.
+Without substantial evidence there is no reason to assume they did undertake such an operation and we can only prove what most evidence reliably confirms, not what probabilities based upon speculation may suggest.

 i.
 Richard Charnin, JFK Witness: A closer look at the HSCA list of 21 deaths, Richard Charnin’s Blog, richardcharnin.wordpress.com